LiterateInk/Pawnote/README.md

 This is because demonstration servers doesn't save next-time tokens, even if it's able to generate them.

-You can know if a server is a demonstration or not by reading the `isDemo` property on a `Pronote` instance in Pawnote.

 ## Documentation & Guides

 You can find the documentation, some guides at <https://docs.literate.ink/pawnote>.